hungle00/rondo_form/README.md

 ```

-_Note_:
+_Convention_:
-- Stimulus controller is `nested-rondo`, so you need to declare the element with `data-controller="nested-rondo"`.
+- For convention, I named Stimulus controller `nested-rondo`.
+But you can change the name of Javascript file and the value of `data-controller` to match your purpose.
-- You must add `data-nested-rondo-target="fieldContain"`  to an element, that wraps all nested fields, the new field will be appended to this element.
+- `data-nested-rondo-target="fieldContain"` must be added to an element that wraps all nested fields, the new field will be appended to this element.
 - `data-nested-rondo-field-class-value` is used to detect the element that needs to be removed.
-Its value must match the class name that wraps the partial.
+Its value must match the class name of an element that wraps the partial.
 If you do not declare it, it will default remove the closest parent element.

 ## Contributing